-Where ratchets straps used should ensure they are inspected before each and every use.
-DO NOT USE ANY THAT APPEAR UNSAFE.
-Report them and use another.
-NEVER attempt to use a frayed or damaged ratchet strap.
-Do not over tighten the strap or place it over any part of the equipment that could become damaged.
-Fix to dedicated anchor points on the vehicle or equipment.
-Always ensure safe lifting.
-Daily Maintenance Check Fasteners Check the pins for wear Check the hoses Check the rubber elements 5.
-Check the dribble bar apertures are clear and not damaged For Periodic Maintenance requirements refer to Operators Manual or contact Fleet Manager.
-Alternative de-icers such as Magnesium Chloride, etc will be used as spot treatments in the event of hard packed ice.
-Magnesium Chloride will operate in extremely low temperatures where traditional Rock Salt is ineffective.
-With the appropriate tanks and mixing methods this can be used as both a de-icer and as a brine substitute.
-Each route will require 30% alternative de-icer per T2 treatment, Pre wetted treatment is 70% of brine and 30% alternative de-icer.
-Treatment of Hard Packed Snow and Ice for Dribble Bar Application Where required to apply the alternative de-icer of choice through a 'dribble' bar system from a 3000 litre tank on the back of a Fastrac or Gulley Motor on a spot treatment or preselected area basis.
-Using a Dribble Bar the alternative De-Icers can be applied accurately to the surfaces needing treatment without splashing or spraving on to other vehicles.
-The de-icer will be used in conjunction with the Raiko icebreaker mounted on the Fastrac fitted with the spray equipment on a separate Fastrac or Gulley Motor.
+Where required to apply the alternative de-icer of choice through a 'dribble' bar system from a 3000 litre tank on the back of a Fastrac or Combi spreader on a spot treatment or preselected area basis.
+Using a Dribble Bar the alternative De-Icers can be applied accurately to the surfaces needing treatment without splashing or spraying on to other vehicles.
+The de-icer will be used in conjunction with the Raiko icebreaker mounted on the Fastrac fitted with the spray equipment on a separate Fastrac or Combi spreader.
 The Fastrac with the Raiko icebreaker will travel directly in front of the de-icing Vehicle, this will break up the ice before the de-icing solution is applied.
 The alternative De-icer will then be applied and a further treatment using the ice breaker will follow if required.
-Finally if required salt will be applied before a plough is used without rubber pads to remove the ice.
+Finally, if required salt will be applied before a plough is used without rubber pads to remove the ice.
+This treatment may have to repeated before the ice is in a condition where it can be removed efficiently by the plough.
+The icebreaker will continue to work during periods of replenishing the de-icer solution.
+All broken ice will be removed from the carriageway by ploughing.